garden-io/garden/docs/reference/module-types/exec.md

     # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
     cleanupCommand:

-    # If set to true, Garden will not wait for the command to exit.
-Useful for long running local processes
-    # such as local dev servers.
-    #
-    # If a `statusCommand` is specified, Garden will wait until until it returns a 0 exit code before
-    # considering the service ready.
-    persistent:

     # The maximum duration (in seconds) to wait for a local script to exit.
-In the case of a persistent
+For persistent dev mode commands,
-    # local process, this is the maximum duration to wait for the `statusCommand` to return a 0
+    # this is the maximum duration to wait for the `statusCommand` to return a 0
     # exit code, if it's set.
     timeout:

     # Environment variables to set when running the deploy and status commands.
     env: {}

+    devMode:
+      # The commmand to run to deploy the service in dev mode.
+When in dev mode, Garden assumes that
+      # the command starts a persistent process and does not wait for it return.
+The logs from the process
+      # can be retrieved via the `garden logs` command as usual.
+      #
+      # By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
+      # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
+      command:

 # A list of tasks that can be run in this module.
 tasks: